industrial-edge/jenkins-cicd/docs/implementation.md

 ```

 ### Upload stage
 The upload stage is responsible to perform different jobs.
-At first, it creates, initialize and copy application files to a workspace folder, which is used by the IE Publisher as a working directory.
+At first, it creates, initialize and copy application files to a workspace folder, which is used by the IECTL  as a working directory.

 ```txt
             stage('Upload') {